 The Uniden BC365CRS Bearcat Police Scanner (under $100) is the one I recommend for a basic, reliable scanner used by thousands of people.
 Add one of these your Man Cave or living room.
 If you want something fancier, skip to the vehicle scanners below that can also be used at home.

-Lower End – The Uniden Bearcat BC75XLT Police Scanner (under $100) is as cheap as you can get on a handheld scanner and not be in the land of handheld junk.
-It’s non-digital and non-trunked, but it will fit in your shirt pocket!
+Lower End – The Uniden Bearcat SR30C Police Scanner (under $100) is as cheap as you can get on a handheld scanner and not be in the land of handheld junk.
+It is a 500 channel scanner where you can scan for public safety, Marine Civil Air, and even NASCAR.
+Bonus – it will fit in your shirt pocket!

 Higher End – You can get fancier than the Uniden Bearcat BCD325P2 Police Scanner, but I don’t know why you would.
 This one is, in my opinion, the ultimate prepper scanner.
 This scanner does it all.
 It has Close Call, GPS control, digital scanning, location alerts, and the list goes on.

 Higher End – Go with the Uniden Bearcat BCD536HP Scanner for the hoity toity version.
 Just enter your zip code with this model and the scanner will auto-program the channels for your area.
 There are other features too numerous to list.

 Other Scanning Notes

 Encryption.
 Use of encryption is growing within police departments.
 This makes it more difficult for the typical scanner to listen in on conversations.
 Police always have this option if the communication warrants it, but for some departments, it’s becoming the default.

 Why don’t all emergency response calls get encrypted?
 It makes communication more difficult, specifically coordination.
 If fire, ambulance, police, and whoever else all need to coordinate a response (large SHTF situation), the more “open” the communication channels are the better they are able to do that.
 Encryption just further complicates an already complicated response.